sigurdkampevold/media_mood/index.markdown

      </blockquote>
 </div>

 As you might have thought, the art of dedicating compound scores to quotations is not perfect.
 Our tool, _Vader_, represents each document or text as a bag of words without capturing the information in word proximity or context.
 Hence, a lot of the contextual information is lost.
 Moreover, _Vader_ gives additional weight to unique words and phrases, for instance, words written in uppercase or emojis.
-The methods are based on actual human research and are therefore not considered a machine learning method.
-On the other hand, the algorithm is likely not to discover the underlying context.
-It could thus mark a quotation positive, even if it considers a grave matter, such as in the quote above.
+On the other hand, the algorithm is not likely to discover the underlying context.
+It could thus mark a quotation positive, even if it considers a grave matter, such as the quote above.

 [comment]: # Fjerne setningen om ML, evt. si litt om human research uten å nevne ML.